 The project in its nature was a therapeutic collaboration for us all and shows the intimate moments shared during this time.
 I hope that the images will reveal the loving complexion shared among our family whilst also exposing the struggles and pain caused by such an experience.
 Despite the subject being intensely personal, the images try to transcend this and speak of a more universal narrative about love, family, loss, strength and fragility that any viewer could understand.
-My family is a microcosm for this dynamic, occurring all too often within families who also experiencing much of the same struggle.

 Everyone experiences death alone, death separates us from everyone around us and it is an experience that we cannot share with anyone else.
 I have been forced to consider what makes death so hard to talk about?
 Why do people fear talking to loved ones about dying?
 Perhaps it is because death is so uncertain and uncertainty produces fear.
 Humans have had to face death and mortality since the beginning of time, but our experience of the dying process has changed dramatically in recent history.
 Death used to be sudden, unexpected and relatively quick, people did not fear death as much as they do now.
 Having conversations about death occur far too infrequently.
 Discussing end of life is such an important conversation to have and we need to change the culture of talking about dying as death is a very complex and layered subject.
 My mother believed that she was going to be healed by God until the day she died.
 When I asked my father why God would let mum suffer and die, he simply replied ‘because God has no favourites.’